VectorEngineering/vector-protobuf-definitions/sdk/server/node/docs/lead_scraper_service_api.md

 Retrieves a list of all organizations in a tenant
 <a name="ListScrapingJobs"></a>
 # **ListScrapingJobs**
-> ListScrapingJobsResponse ListScrapingJobs(authPlatformUserId, orgId, tenantId)
+> ListScrapingJobsResponse ListScrapingJobs(authPlatformUserId, orgId, tenantId, pageSize, pageNumber, workspaceId, workflowId)

 Get all jobs